CONTENT WARNINGS AT CURTIN

 FEEDBACK

-If you have any questions or feedback about the Guide or the use of content warnings at Curtin please do not hesitate to reach out to the Humanities Rep at humanities.rep@guild.curtin.edu.au.
+If you have any questions or feedback about the Guide or the use of content warnings at Curtin please do not hesitate to reach out to the Vice President of Education at educationvp@guild.curtin.edu.au.